top of page

 How to Retain My Services.

-After the preliminary case evaluation, if we agree that I should handle your case then I will send you information about retaining my services and fees.
+If you are thinking about hiring me, please contact me directly by phone or by email.
+I will be happy to answer any general questions you have.
+If we agree that I should handle your case then I will send you information about retaining my services and fees.
 I will begin work upon completion of the required paperwork and fee arrangements.

 Paid Consultation.
-If needed, and if you desire, we can schedule a formal consultation by telephone or in person to more fully understand your position and perspective before you retain my services.
+If needed, and if you desire, we can schedule a formal consultation by telephone, via Zoom or in person to more fully understand your position and perspective before you retain my services.
 I may request information and documentation to review in preparation for your consultation.
 During the discussion, I will identify and explain the legal issues, explore your options, and offer strategies for your case.
 Your ability to provide complete and accurate information will be crucial to the success of the consultation.
-The consultation fee will be charged based on my hourly rate of $250 and the number of hours that you request.
+The consultation fee will be charged based on my hourly rate and the number of hours that you request.
 Usually clients ask for a one-hour consultation.
 After the consultation, you may choose to retain my services or continue your search for an attorney you feel comfortable hiring.

 Legal Fees & Costs.

+The cost of legal services can be burdensome even for affluent families.
+My goal in setting fees and billing is to be as transparent as possible and to provide you with cost-effective service.
 It is impossible to predict the precise cost of a case.
-The amount of time I spend on your case may be the result of many factors, including positions taken by the other side, and the size and complexity of the case.
-For example cases involving extensive assets and debts, complex or combative child custody issues, or complex spousal support issues, will incur higher fees.
+The amount of time I spend on your case will be the result of many factors, including positions taken by the other side, and the size and complexity of the case.
+For example divorce cases involving extensive assets and debts, or combative child custody issues, or complex spousal support issues, will incur higher fees.
+Criminal appeals from a lengthy trial and extensive sentencing proceedings will incur higher fees.

 Costs.
 Clients pay costs in addition to fees.
 Costs are expenses incurred to represent you that are listed in the billing invoice.
 Normally occurring costs include postage, photocopying charges, messenger fees, fees to serve someone with a summons or subpoena and the court's filing fees.
 Significant unique costs could include hiring a custody evaluator, medical expert, private investigator, appraiser or forensic accountant.